H is for Hakluyt

 It could also be argued that because Melville took the quote at face value, so should we.
 Although to a certain extent I agree, and enjoyed Crain and Christodoulou’s takes if based solely on what was in front of them, it’s worth recalling that Melville didn’t simply take Hakluyt’s quote and reproduce it in full.
 He knowingly omitted the last sentence as it was printed in Richardson’s dictionary, concerning the Icelandic words val (choice) and eg-vel (I choose), thereby obfuscating its meaning and serving his own veiled purpose.

 Separate from how scholars understand the quote as deployed in Etymology and the book as a whole, the uncanny echoes that reverberate from Münster’s encyclopedic (if ingenuous) mapping of the cosmos; Arngrímur’s proud but haughty defense of his values and culture; and Hakluyt’s compilation of mountains of information and stories shed enormous light on Melville’s character as a brilliant, independent, and sometimes arrogant iconoclast and adventurer.
-The research into a single letter in Moby-Dick has revealed fascinating intellectual ancestors hidden in plain sight like nesting dolls, right there on the first page of the book.
+The research into a single letter in Moby-Dick has revealed fascinating intellectual ancestors hidden in plain sight like nesting dolls, right there on the very first page of the book.

 Excellent inauguration of this blog - looking forward to more!
 I came here via the Berkshire County Historical Society, which preserves Melville's Arrowhead.
 And I'm delighted that you consulted the Project Gutenberg e-book of Hakluyt's magnum opus.
 I was one of the many volunteers who helped prepare it (via Distributed Proofreaders).
 We love it when our work is useful to others!